r00li/CarCluster/README.md

 Note that some other VW instrument clusters from a similar vintage car will probably work as well.
 Generally we are talking about PQ platform cars.
 However not all functionality might work without some modifications.
 Newer MQB platform cars will sadly need a lot more modifications.

 You can get these from ebay, your local scrapyard, or if you are in EU: [rrr.lt](rrr.lt/) .
-They should cost you around 50€,
+No matter where you get them, they should cost you around 50€.

 ### Supported games
 If you want to use the instrument cluster for gaming then currently supported are the following games: